sheldonucr/ucr-eecs168-lab/lab4/README.md

 ```

 Please follow these steps to edit this file:
-1) Type `i` to switch into insert mode so that you can start editing the file.
+1) Type `i` to switch into 'insert' mode so that you can start editing the file.
 2) Type-in or copy-paste the above code into your file.
-3) Once you're done, press the escape key Esc to get out of insert mode and back to command mode.
+3) Once you're done, press the escape key Esc to get out of 'insert' mode and back to 'command' mode.
-4) Type :wq to save and exit your file.
+4) Type `:wq` to save and exit your file.

 Once Verilog file is ready, we need to do SYNTHESIS, which is a transformation process from RTL to gate-level design (another synthesized Verilog).
 Type the following command to launch Design Compiler.